TheoBuchwald/UCPH-KVM/README.md

   Some more advanced functions are:
   - UV/VIS Spectra
     - Requires excitation energies and oscillator strengths in the .out file

-  For more information about this script you can contact

-  Theo Juncker von Buchwald @ fnc970@alumni.ku.dk / theo.buchmail@gmail.com

-  Magnus Bukhave Johansen @ qhw298@alumni.ku.dk
 </p>
 </details>